Top 10 most economical family cars 2021

 Audi A3 Sportback hatchback

 The Audi A3 Sportback is available with a lot of efficient engines, and the most efficient of them all on paper is the petrol-electric plug-in hybrid option.
-Depending on the spec you go for, the Audi A3 TFSI e is good for 41 miles of electric range and fuel economy of 282.5mpg – the latter being identical to its arch rival, the Mercedes A-Class plug-in hybrid.
+Depending on the spec you go for, the Audi A3 TFSI e is good for 41 miles of electric range and fuel economy of up to 282.5mpg.

 Just like the standard Audi A3, the plug-in hybrid model has a very well-made and well-equipped interior.
 Overall space is pretty good, too, though do bear in mind the boot has shrunk quite a bit due to the way the battery has been packaged under the boot floor.